This Essay is Dangerous

 Those other parts of the brain help you to pause.
 You can take a breath, and ask yourself: is this really unsafe?
 Or am I being asked to deepen, to expand, to grow, or to transform?
 If your answer is the latter, then slow down, and warmly acquaint yourself with the sensation of discomfort.
 Just be with it, with no agenda to change it.

 Chances are, you’ll notice that while it may be unpleasant, it is certainly not dangerous.
-Chances are, you’ll settle into a courageousness willing to sit in the discomfort and discover what is being asked of you in the moment.
+Chances are, you’ll settle into a courageousness that is willing to sit in the discomfort and discover what is being asked of you in the moment.
 Perhaps it is:

-• some feedback you need to hear
+- some feedback you need to hear

-• a risk you need to take
+- a risk you need to take

-• a necessary, yet difficult conversation you need to have
+- a necessary yet difficult conversation you need to have

-• a relationship you need to let go of
+- a relationship you need to let go of

-• a learning to help you grow
+- a learning to help you grow

 We can do better, and the great news is that we can do better together.
-Collectively, we can become allies for one another to make discomfort safe.
+Collectively we can become allies for one another to make discomfort safe.
 There is enough capacity in all of us to make this happen.
 Like most learning, it’s easier when we do it together.
 Parents can help their children to be steadfast in the face of boredom and hard emotions.
 Managers and leaders can invite candor in the workplace and normalize discomfort.
 Partners can take risks together.
-In becoming more robust together, we not only build our capacity for braving discomfort, but also deepen and strengthen our relationships.
+In becoming more robust together we not only build our capacity for braving discomfort, but also deepen and strengthen our relationships.

 Kelly Wendorf is an executive coach, spiritual mentor, facilitator, horse-woman, writer, poet, mother of two astonishing people, and courageous life explorer.
+To inquire about coaching, spiritual mentoring, or private retreats with Kelly, email her.

 Previous